Side-On/Film-Pairs/README.md

 will benefit from being able to have everything given to them on one page.
 There are no requirement to have more than one page because the purpose of this website is the memory game only.

+When the user successfully matches a pair of cards, both of those card will stay turned over.
+If two cards aren't matched, they will both turn over back to their original state.
+This process continues until all pairs are matched.

 The cards were designed by myself.
 I googled images of the films I wanted to use.
 A list of all of the websites I got the images from are detailed below, along with all other sources.
 I then used Microsoft Publisher to create the card design.
 I wanted to have a black/dark and gold theme throughout.
 These colours were chosen to give a
 Oscar Awards colour palette.
 The card backs themsleves are coloured in the same black and gold theme, with stars featured on each card to represent or remind the user